Chambers-Protocol/chambers-protocol/README.md

 **Entropy must be paid for.**

-Every invocation of the protocol:
+Every invocation of the Grid:
 - consumes a fixed amount of credits
 - generates a fixed fidelity tax
 - is recorded in an append-only ledger
 - executes **only after atomic verification**

 No heuristics.
 No retries.
 No silent failures.

 ---

 ## ⚡ Operational Usage

-The Protocol is a **Passive Logic Layer**.
+The Grid is a **Passive Logic Layer**.
 It does not monitor your conversation until invoked.

-To activate the node, the user must explicitly pass control to the engine using the compile command.

-**The Invocation Command:**
+**For Enterprise Users (Auto-Invocation):**
+IT Administrators configure the `System Prompt` to automatically route complex queries to the specific node (e.g., questions about "Drilling" automatically trigger the `Oil & Gas Node`).

+**For Pilot Users (Manual Invocation):**
-> "Run this scenario through `protocol.compile`..."
+> "Run this scenario through `[Node_Name]_audit`..."

-**Example Workflow:**
-1. User types: *"We are losing market share in the APAC region.
-Run this through protocol.compile to assess causality."*
-2. **Claude** recognizes the tool request.
-3. **Chambers Node** activates, deducts credits, and executes the logic.
-4. **Claude** receives the deterministic output and renders the response.

 ---